 Sean Cannon was born on the 29th November 1940, in Claddagh, Galway to James Cannon, a postmaster and Kathleen Byrne.
 He has a sister, Eileen.
 His father played the fiddle and his mother listened to John Mccormack on the grammophone, and he was surrounded by music at a young age.
-In 1955, he came to England to start a painting and decorating business, but soon moved to Germany and lived in a hostel on the Rhine.
-In 1962, he purchased his first guitar, and learnt songs and chords out of The Clancy Brothers Songbook.
+In 1955, he came to England to start a painting and decorating business, but soon moved to Reusten, near Tubingen in Germany, and lived in a hostel on the Rhine.
+In 1962, he purchased his first guitar, and the first song he ever learnt was "On The Swabian Railway".
+He later learnt songs and chords out of The Clancy Brothers Songbook.
 He is multilingual and can speak over 8 languages (including Latin).
-Around this time (1962), he was also a teacher to children in Germany.
-In 1963, he moved to Spain for a short while, and lived with another Dubliners member, Ronnie Drew.
+In 1963, he moved to Spain for a short while, and he lived with another Dubliners member, Ronnie Drew, and became a teacher of English to priveliged children.
 In 1964, he moved back to Europe, and effectively became a rambler.
 In 1967, he came back to England; specifically Coventry, and he started a band, The Gaels.
 The Gaels recorded one album before disbanding.

 It was around this time that Sean decided to became solo, and he became a travelling folk singer all around England.
 He had a wide variety of songs (ranging from old love ballads to comical songs and lilting), and he travelled all around England in a Morris Minor to go to folk clubs and play.
+Soon, Sean becoming acquainted with such legends of folk music as Joe Heaney, Seamus Ennis and Luke Kelly.
 At this time as well, Sean converted a caravan and sold what he called "Kinetic Curries" at various folk festivals in England.
 This is mentioned in the Christy Moore song "Lisdoonvarna".
 In 1974, he recorded his first album "Woes of War", and in 1977, another "The Roving Journeyman" followed.
 In 1979, he recorded another album called "Erin The Green", and he became a distinguished folk singer for his gentle, sweet, lyrical voice along with his genial and funny stage prescence.

 Sean is divorced and lives in Coventry.
 He has 2 sons, James and Robert, who he occasionally tours with as "The Cannons."